tosdr/tosback-versions/adobe/Privacy Policy.md

 ### Summary of Key Points

-*   **Where your consent is required, we will obtain your permission before (i) sending you news and promotional material about Adobe; (ii) accessing information stored on your device relating to your use of, and engagement with, websites and apps (e.g. Adobe Connect meetings) and crash reports; and (iii) using automated systems to analyze your content.
+*   **Where your consent is required, we will obtain your permission before (i) sending you news and promotional material about Adobe; (ii) accessing information stored on your device relating to your use of, and engagement with, websites and apps (e.g. Adobe Connect meetings) and crash reports; and (iii) analyzing your content.
 You can withdraw your consent to such activities at any time.
 [Learn more](#withdraw-consent).

     **
 *   **This policy explains when we process personal information for our legitimate interests.
 You can ask us to stop processing this information.
 [Learn more about your rights and how you can exercise them](https://www.adobe.com/privacy/policy.html#rights).